pranshugaba/hugo-website/content/posts/hugo-colour-shortcode/index.md

 featured: false
 ---

 I was writing a [post about my new Hugo website]({{< ref "/posts/moving-back-to-hugo" >}}), and I wanted to describe the colours used on this site.
-I wrote the names of the colours, but names cannot convey the colour very well.
+I wrote the names of the colours, but names do not convey the colour very well.
 Can you imagine what the colour #714825 looks like?
 What about rgb(0, 100, 255)?

 I thought it would be great if the reader could also see a preview of the colours.
 I could add images of the colours that I am describing, but that is a lot of work and not very flexible.
 This is what led me to write this Hugo shortcode.
+I followed the [Hugo docs on shortcodes](https://gohugo.io/templates/shortcode-templates/) for reference.

 ## Usage

-The following code in Markdown
+The following code in markdown
 {{< highlight text >}}
 This is a colour shortcode {{</* colour "#ff0000" */>}}.
 {{< /highlight >}}